 In 1902, plans for a new hotel were submitted by the owner, G. H. King, after a fire sadly swept through the original building the year before.
 The new Queens Hotel was to be a much grander, purpose-built hotel with rooms for 63 guests and 33 staff, designed by London based architect, Thomas William Cutler.

-The hotel that stands to this day was built in the Edwardian Baroque style which had been growing increasingly popular as a style for public buildings across the British Empire after 1901.
+The hotel that stands to this day was built in the Edwardian Baroque style, which had been growing increasingly popular as a style for public buildings across the British Empire after 1901.

-It has also hosted a number of famous guests over the years.
-These include former Prime Minister Winston Churchill, the actor and comedian Rowan Atkinson (who filmed two episodes of Mr. Bean in Portsmouth in 1992, including one in the hotel itself – with Mr. Bean in room 426) and, more recently, the actress Joan Collins, who filmed scenes for her movie The Time of Their Lives in the Elizabeth Ballroom.
-Other notable guests include, General Eisenhower, Beatrix Potter and King George V and Queen Elizabeth, the Queen Mother.
+The hotel has also hosted a number of famous guests over the years.
+These include: former Prime Minister Winston Churchill, the actor and comedian Rowan Atkinson, who filmed two episodes of Mr. Bean in Portsmouth in 1992, including one in the hotel itself – ‘Mr. Bean in Room 426’ and, more recently, the actress Joan Collins, who filmed scenes for her movie ‘The Time of Their Lives’ in the Elizabeth Ballroom.
+Other notable guests include: General Eisenhower, Beatrix Potter, King George V and Queen Elizabeth I, the Queen Mother.

-Over the years the hotel has changed ownership several times and as fashions and styles have changed many of the original features have been lost or covered through the various makeovers she has seen.
+Over the years, the hotel has changed ownership several times and as fashions and styles have changed, many of the original features have been lost or covered through the various makeovers she has seen.

-Celebrating its 115th anniversary in 2018, the Queens Hotel has continued to remain a local landmark in Portsmouth since its reconstruction in 1903.
-Its prominent location on the corner of Southsea Common coupled with its standout design, makes the hotel a key feature of Southsea’s urban landscape and a building that is loved by so many.
+Celebrating its 115th anniversary in 2018, The Queens Hotel has continued to remain a local landmark in Portsmouth since its reconstruction in 1903.
+Its prominent location on the corner of Southsea Common coupled with its standout design makes the hotel a key feature of Southsea’s urban landscape and a building that is loved by so many.